BarakHoo/Coupon_Store/README.md

 Frontend instructions:

+Please install the required modules for the best experience (Should pop up in your IDE when you open the project).

 In the project directory, you can run npm start
 It runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.